malramsay64/phd-thesis/03_Glassy_Dynamics/conclusion.md

 # Conclusion {#sec:conclusion_dynamics_understanding}

-The introduction of new molecular relaxations in @sec:molecular_relaxation provides a method of describing the relaxation of each individual particle.
+The new molecular relaxations presented in @sec:molecular_relaxation provide a method of describing the relaxation of each individual particle.
 We use the Trimer model to show these quantities are comparable to the traditional dynamics quantities,